kjosib/kjosib.github.io/code_qa.md

 *findings* (think "violation") which the other teams are then compelled to address meaningfully.

 In theory, there's another layer: when deficiencies come to light, someone needs to track the ultimate cause back and improve the process.
 In practice there's generally a serious threat of expensive litigation, so there's a sense in which QA is also CYA.
-(But that's tangential.)
+(But I digress...)

 *Supplier Quality Survey* is a different discipline, often more associated with the procurement department.
 That's the group of people who travel to watch procured components get built and tested,